St David's Cathedral

 National Trust Website The remains of Cilgerran Castle are located in an attractive location on the rim of a steep gorge in the Teifi Valley overlooking the river.
 Tel 01239 621339.

-Approximately 8 miles from Newport with shops and restaurants.
-Ferries run from the Harbour to Ireland Fishguard Information
+Approximately 8 miles from Newport with a few shops and cafes.
+Ferries run from the Harbour to Ireland

 A pleasant drive through the picturesque Gwaun Valley with good walks close by.